 7. day Bonn - Cologne 36 km

 Today the flat Rhine Cycle Route leads always right on the shore.
 This ensures that the stage to Cologne will be a real pleasure.
 Even from afar the Cologne Cathedral is moving into focus and increases the anticipation for this destination.
-Today the stage is not too long, and you can reached early your hotel in downtown.
+Today the stage is not too long, and you can reach your hotel in downtown early.
 This gives you enough time to admire the manifold sights of Cologne.